fastify/fastify-jwt/README.md

 * `key`: A string or a buffer containing the secret for `HS*` algorithms or the PEM encoded public key for `RS*`, `PS*`, `ES*` and `EdDSA` algorithms.
 The key can also be a function accepting a Node style callback or a function returning a promise.
 If provided, it will override the value of [secret](#secret-required) provided in the options.
 * `algorithms`: List of strings with the names of the allowed algorithms.
 By default, all algorithms are accepted.
 * `complete`: Return an object with the decoded header, payload, signature and input (the token part before the signature), instead of just the content of the payload.
 Default is `false`.
 * `cache`: A positive number specifying the size of the verified tokens cache (using LRU strategy).
 Setting this to `true` is equivalent to provide the size 1000.
 When enabled the performance is dramatically improved.
 By default the cache is disabled.
 * `cacheTTL`: The maximum time to live of a cache entry (in milliseconds).
-If the token has a earlier expiration or the verifier has a shorter `maxAge`, the earlier takes precedence.
+If the token has an earlier expiration or the verifier has a shorter `maxAge`, the earlier takes precedence.
 The default is `600000`, which is 10 minutes.
 * `maxAge`: The maximum allowed age for tokens to still be valid.
 It is expressed in seconds or a string describing a time span (E.g.: `60`, `"2 days"`, `"10h"`, `"7d"`).
 A numeric value is interpreted as a seconds count.
 If you use a string be sure you provide the time units (days, hours, etc.), otherwise milliseconds unit is used by default (`"120"` is equal to `"120ms"`).
-By default this is not checked.
+By default, this is not checked.
 * ... the rest of the **verify** options can be found [here](https://github.com/nearform/fast-jwt#createverifier).

 ## API Spec